2nolife/mobile-proxy/README.md

 ### Update software

 Be careful, the unit will not come online after reboot if:
-  * Invalid account was used
+  * Invalid user was used
   * Invalid port was used

 To update: